rxifire/rxifire/README.md

 > In an ideal world, most of your components would be stateless functions because in the future we’ll also be able to make performance optimizations specific to these components by avoiding unnecessary checks and memory allocations.
 This is the recommended pattern, when possible.

 The sentence disappeared, as the react team started experimenting with async rendering, but `pureness` is nonetheless really beneficial.
 Possible optimizations are one thing, but much more important is reasoning about the code.
-A functional component is 100% predictable, 100% reusable and could be just think of as a markup / template engine on steroids.
+A functional component is 100% predictable, 100% reusable and could be just thought of as a markup / template engine on steroids.
 As a side effect (pun intended) of having most of the views in the project pure, one can easily organize the work team around it.
 Some team members may specialize in working (just) with views - the work can be very easily parallelized.
 Since a view is just a deterministic projection, mocking the state allows easy testing.
 On top of that pure views are ideal when targeting multiple environments (e.g. React and React Native).

 #### Why logic should be a function from input Observables to one output Observable